paper-skyline/inky_amsat/README.md

 ## Notes
 * Without a Raspberry Pi and a Pimoroni InkyPHAT, this won't run
-* I built this on Python3 but it may also run on Python2
+* I built this on Python3 and may not work with Python2
 * At the request of the API owner, I have utilized caching for the web calls.
 Please don't modify that to something less than a minute.

 ### Future Expansion Ideas